-Frederick Douglass, the renowned orator, statesman and abolitionist and a prominent leader in a colony of England, now known as the United States of America, moved our new nation, led by so-called “white” people who legally, albeit, not morally, forced the false doctrine of apartheid, the slavery of dark-skinned Africans, lock, stock and barrel, literally down the throats and into the hearts and minds of many Americans.
+Frederick Douglass, renowned orator, statesman and abolitionist and a prominent leader in a colony of England, now known as the United States of America, moved our new nation, led by so-called “white” people who legally, albeit, not morally, forced the false doctrine of apartheid, the slavery of dark-skinned Africans, lock, stock and barrel, literally down the throats and into the hearts and minds of many Americans.

 Give Yourself An Inclusive Black History Month Every Day!
 SUBSCRIBE: www.TonyBrownsJournal.com/subscribe